joelchrono12/joelchrono12.ml/_posts/2024-02-29-apple-android-security-and-features.md

 ---
-title: Apple vs Android on Security and Features
+title: "Re: Apple vs Android on Security and Features"
-header: Apple vs Android on Security and Features
+header: "Re: Apple vs Android on Security and Features"
 description: This post by Kyle triggered me a little bit, so I wrote a response with my opinion on the matter
 tags: android apple opinion tech rant
 permalink: /blog/apple-android-security-and-features/